Sinikishan/DJANGO-GalleryBlog/README.md

 Django -Upload Images -Media URL -  https://youtu.be/T1KodC7cT0I

-Also, Check out another Django Example Gallery blog -https://github.com/Sinikishan/DJANGO-GalleryBlog

-Django Image retrieval from MongoDB - Usage of Djongo Engine and STATIC URL in Settings.py - https://youtu.be/0VAENL4m7qw

-Django Admin – MongoDB CRUD Operations  : https://youtu.be/mQRk19GvZgk

 Troubleshooting #1 -No Auth Error: https://youtu.be/nEHTf8E3dcc
-3. How to perform CRUD operations
+How to perform CRUD operations
    All the best